BestTimesToVisit.com Logo

 safety

 Rarotonga is generally very safe, but like anywhere, it's wise to be aware of your surroundings, especially at night.
-Stick to well-lit areas and avoid walking alone on less populated beaches after dark.
-Inform your accommodation of your plans if you're venturing out for a hike or a night out.
+Stick to well-lit areas, and avoid walking alone on less populated beaches after dark.
+Inform someone of your plans if you're going on a hike or venturing out to a remote location.

 packing

-Pack light, breathable clothing made from natural fabrics like cotton and linen.
+Pack light, breathable clothing made of natural fibers like cotton and linen.
 The weather is tropical, so you'll be comfortable in shorts, t-shirts, and sundresses.
-Don't forget reef-safe sunscreen and a hat for sun protection.
-A light raincoat is useful for the occasional shower.
+Don't forget reef-safe sunscreen and a hat for sun protection, as the sun can be intense.

 Weather Details